 - Frozen chicken nuggets

-Another item we find at our store are beverages.
-Having 3 kids, we do drink a fair amount of juice, but mostly water and milk.
-We do splurge and find a few things there once in a while (and even alcoholic beverages).
+We also buy some beverages at Aldi.
+With three kids, we drink a fair amount of juice, but mostly we drink water and milk.
+We do splurge and buy a few things there once in a while (including alcoholic beverages):

 - Organic bottled juice